hugang/auto-test/doc/commands.md

     - type(target): The type of the file.
 Currently only json is supported.
     - file path(value): The path to the json file.

+## recorder [〇] **removed**

+record the actions of the browser.

+- arguments
+  - target: path of the exported file. eg: recorder.mp4

+## save properties [〇]

+save current environment variables to a file.

+- arguments
+  - type(target): The type of the file.
+Currently only json is supported.
+  - file path(value): The path to the json file.

+## scroll [〇]

+scroll up or down the page.

+- arguments
+  - target: the distance to scroll. eg: 100, -100

+## scroll into view [〇]

+scroll target element into view.

+- arguments
+  - target: The element locator.

 ## set property [〇]

 set properties to environment variables.